MingjieJian/SME/docs/index.rst

 .. note::

    * If you are new to PySME: follow the :ref:`usage/installation` and :ref:`usage/quickstart` to get started.
-   * If you want to get familiar with PySME: read the :ref:`usage/sme_struct` for detail information on using PySME.
+   * If you want to get familiar with PySME: read the :ref:`usage/sme_struct` for detail information on using the code.
    * If you are familiar with PySME: check out the :ref:`usage/how-to.md` and :ref:`usage/changelog` to see the new functions.

 .. toctree::